kamuju25/kubernetes-basics/kubernetes.md

 <img src="images/media/image30.jpg" style="width:6.5in;height:4.00731in" alt="C:\Downloads\IMG_1440.jpg" />

-Container + orchestration
+## Container + orchestration

 Containers are completely isolated environments, as in they can have their own processes or services, their own networking interfaces, their own mounts just like VM’s.
 Except they all share the same OS kernel.
 Some of the different types of containers are LXC, LXD, LXCFS, docker utilizes LXC containers.
 Unlike Hypervisors docker is not meant to virtualize and run different operating systems and kernels on the same hardware.
 The main purpose of docker is to containerize applications and to ship them and run them.
 Containers are running instances of images that are isolated and have their own environments and set of processes.

 <img src="images/media/image31.jpg" style="width:6.5in;height:3.81047in" alt="C:\Downloads\IMG_1369.jpg" />

-**Container orchestration**

 For suppose, let’s assume our application is packaged into a docker container, when it is running in production, What if your application relies on other containers such as databases or messaging services or other backend services.
 What if the number of users increases and you need to scale your application?
 How do you scale down when the load